vatpac-technology/sops/docs/aerodromes/classd/Bankstown.md

     *"YZD, traffic is a Cherokee turning final for runway left, overfly midfield at `A005`, join downwind main pad"*

 ### Outbound Procedures
-Helicopters should track outbound via one of the helicopter reporting points at `A007`.
+Helicopters should track outbound from the BK CTR as per below:

+- Via a coded clearance, or
+- To R407, tracking CWST/CNTH-RYB (depending on runway mode) at `A007`

 Departures to the north must track via CWST when RWY 29s are in use and CNTH when RWY 11s are in use.

 Helicopters shall report ready to **BK ADC** with their departure intentions.
-In response, **BK ADC** will clear the aircraft for takeoff and instruct them to track via the appropriate exit gate.
+In response, **BK ADC** shall clear the aircraft for takeoff and instruct them to track via the appropriate exit gate.

 !!! phraseology
     **YZD:** "Bankstown Tower, helicopter YZD, main pad, for Choppers North departure, ready"
     **BK ADC:** "YZD, Bankstown Tower, depart Choppers North, main pad, cleared for takeoff"

 !!! note
-    Helicopters tracking via CSTH will pass over the runway complex midfield at `A005` to join downwind.
+    Helicopters tracking via the Mt Annan Outbound will pass over the runway complex midfield at `A005` to join downwind.
 Be mindful of aircraft in the fixed-wing circuit and pass traffic information to both aircraft prior to the helicopter becoming airborne.

     Example:
     *"XEL, traffic is a helicopter overflying the aerodrome to the south at `A005`, runway left, cleared touch and go"*